Suddenly a grain of sand invades an oyster,

 The grain of sand gains a fine coat, which produces

-iridescent and stunning, one pearl.
+iridescent and stunning a pearl.

-Some accidents like this permeate our lives,
+Some accidents like this permeate our lives

-on unexpected days and by unexpected intruders.
+on unexpected days and by unforeseen intruders.

-Perhaps in a similar way we have made our pearls:
+Perhaps, similarly, we have made our pearls:

 –memorable statues, symphonies and sonnets–